 It’s going to be frustrating.
 Aside from dealing with every single person imaginable asking you the same questions – “Where are you applying?”
 “Have you gotten a job?”
 “How much are you going to make out of college?” … You are going to see your friends get jobs left and right while you can’t even manage to get a response to your resume.
 Do not get discouraged.
 I repeat, DO.
 NOT.
 GET.
 DISCOURAGED.

-Using my personal experience, I applied to over thirty companies in the past month.
+Using my personal experience, I applied to over thirty companies in my last month of college.
 Yes, OVER 30.
-At first I was getting either rejection letters or just no responses at all.
+At first, I was getting either rejection letters or just no responses at all.
 I began panicking.
 Not your “nervous giggle and have a glass of wine” kind of panic ..
-I mean like, “full-fledged white girl gone mad googling how much I can make selling a kidney and how to get a refund on your entire college education because you’re clearly not going to ever go anywhere in life because you’re doomed to be a failure and realized you drank an entire bottle of Hendricks straight while watching Parks and Rec for the fourth time through” kind of panic.
+I mean like, “full-fledged girl-gone-mad, googling ‘how much can I make selling a kidney?’ or ‘how to get a refund on your entire college education?’ and drinking half a bottle of Hendricks while watching Parks and Rec for the fourth time through” kind of panic.

-Then all of a sudden I began getting phone calls and emails from companies I had applied to asking to chat more about my background and to bring me in for interviews.
+Then all of a sudden, I began getting phone calls and emails from companies I had applied to asking to chat more about my background and offering to bring me in for interviews.
+I was so, so fortunate to have a job offer in hand two weeks prior to walking the stage to receive my diploma.
 Trust me, your time will come.
-But this brings me to my next point …
+But this brings me to my next point…

 You have to stay focused.
 It’s going to be so easy to fall into the celebratory trap of post-graduation bliss.
-Almost everyday I was getting texts from friends asking me to go out and I had to remember that just because classes were over did not mean that I was done.
+Almost every day I was getting texts from friends asking me to go out, but I had to remember that just because classes were over did not mean that I was done.
 I had interviews to schedule, thank-you notes to write and a career to start.

 I guess the bottom line is, you can do it.
 And though it may seem overwhelming … it doesn’t have to be.
-Take a step back and organize your thoughts, days, and schedule.
-It’s okay to not have your shit together and don’t be afraid to admit that you don’t.
+Take a step back and organize your thoughts, days and schedule.
+It’s okay not to have all of your sh*t together and don’t be afraid to admit that you don’t.
 Reach out to friends and family for support and guidance.
 After all, everyone is rooting for you to succeed.